InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/TCFv2/TCF-Implementation-Guidelines.md

 ## What if I don’t receive the TC string?<a name="nostring"></a>
 If transparency or consent information is unavailable in situations where TCF applies, you may not be able to process the user's data.

+## How do I determine which Global Vendor List to use?<a name="choosegvl"></a>
+With TCF v2.2 the global vendor list specification version will be set to 3.
+We will restart the vendor list version at 1 and increment for each update.
+TCF 2.2 supports the TCF policy version 4 or higher.
+The global vendor list (spec version 3) has the policy version encoded accordingly to 4 or higher.
+The TC string corresponding to TCF 2.2 will also have the policy version set to 4.
+Vendors need to read the policy version in the TCString to determine which global vendor list to use.
+(A policy version of 4 or higher requires the global vendor list with gvlSpecificationVersion set to 3.)

 ## What else is there to consider when integrating with the TCF?<a name="whatelse"></a>
 - Tag management containers should integrate CMP code.
 In addition to enriching ad calls, a CMP should also support calling a third-party tag management container that will handle robust tag logic already implemented on behalf of the publisher.